The Eucalyptus Problem

 The Sensitive Balance of Nature and Inhabitants

-The Australian Eucalyptus Tree and its Ancient Legacy.
+The Australian Eucalyptus Tree and its Ancient Legacy

 • 1.
 It seems very strange that a tree species can be hostile and directly toxic to its surrounding Nature to the extent that it eliminates the very soil layer that forms its basis and thus undermines the conditions for its future as a species.
 The scientific deduction here exhibits a foreign intruder with an incompatible genetic legacy.
-Videos: Soil Erosion Demo

 • 2.
-The reason for these strange hostile contradictions of this Australian tree's negative impacts on the Ethiopian environment has its scientific background in this Australian Eucalyptus tree's autonomous and insidiously aggressive surviving strategy.
+The reason for these strange hostile contradictions of this Australian tree's negative impacts on the Ethiopian environment is its scientific background in this Australian Eucalyptus tree's autonomous and insidiously aggressive survival strategy.
 The Ethiopian environmental trouble concerns the Eucalyptus tree's artificial relocation as a poisoning intruder in the Ethiopian highlands.
 Furthermore, the description of this matter derives from the original continental remoteness of the Eucalyptus tree's geological and genetic past in Australia.

 • 5.
 The Australian continent and its Eucalyptus tree appear in displaced contradictions due to continental distances of ocean magnitude to other continents.
 It has, thus, in Australia, been possible for animal and plant species to develop evolutionary characteristics that have no direct genetic contact with the animals and vegetation of other continents.
 A long time appears here in segregated genetic enhancement for Australia's different evolution regarding its organism's optimization to elaborate the required mutation and genetic enhancement defence mechanisms against plants' toxicity.
 This prehistoric evolution in the genetic legacy of the very remote past in the Australian surrounding fauna and flora is unique but still mostly beyond knowledge, and for the future to research within Nature's ancestral vault.
 This genetic material is something to carefully, scientifically protect and seriously investigate because it may include crucial components for the future development of medicine or other completely vital research.